So You Want to Break Into Software QA

 Treat Every Homework Assignment Like a Real Project

-This is the advice I wish someone had given me, and nobody did.
+This is the advice I wish someone had given me.

 When your teacher hands you a programming assignment, don’t just read it and start coding.
-Treat it like a real software project where you’re both the developer and the QA.
-Read the requirements and question them — where are the ambiguities?
+Treat it like a real software project — you’re the developer and the QA.
+Read the requirements and question them.
+Where are the ambiguities?
 What edge cases aren’t covered?
 What scenarios did the teacher not think to specify?

 Then build it like a dev.
 Test it like a QA.

-You won’t know how to do this naturally — school teaches you syntax, data structures, algorithms.
+You won’t know how to do this naturally — school teaches syntax, data structures, algorithms.
 It doesn’t teach you how software actually gets built or shipped.
 So go learn that part yourself.
-Use ChatGPT, read about the software development lifecycle, understand what product managers do, what devs do, what QA does.
+Read about the software development lifecycle.
+Understand what product managers do, what devs do, what QA does.
+Ask AI your questions.
 Then apply it to your palindrome function homework.

 It sounds like overkill for a class assignment.
-It isn’t.
-If you start thinking this way in high school, you will be years ahead of people entering the industry for the first time.
+It probably is.
+But school isn’t just about getting a grade.
+It’s a safe place to make mistakes, explore, and build skills for the real world.
+Start thinking this way in high school and you’ll be years ahead of people entering the industry for the first time.

 I know.
 You’re reading a QA blog and I’m telling you to study computer science.
 Hear me out.

 There’s a stigma against QA in the industry.
-It’s been there from the start — human nature, people needing to feel superior, whatever the reason.
+It’s been there from the start — human nature, some people needing to feel superior to others, whatever the reason.
 It’s real and it’s unfair.
 A CS degree plays to that bias.
 Right or wrong, it makes you a more attractive candidate and opens more doors.
 Play the game.

 One more practical reason: technical interviews.
 Even for QA roles, some companies will put coding problems in front of you.
 A CS background means that’s not a surprise.